Shawn-cao741/LTE_MIMO_SISO_Simulation-with-gui/README.md

   8)MIMO

-  Te details can be seen in the attached slide.
+  Te details can be seen in the attached pdf, but the video pages are not available.